Football Coaching StaffFlames Home > Football Home > Coaching Staff > Coach Detail

 Joe Dailey is certainly no stranger to Turner Gill, as the former starting quarterback at both Nebraska and North Carolina has worked under Gill both as a player and as a member of his coaching staff.

-During his first season at Liberty, Dailey helped continue a recent trend of developing some of the best quarterbacks in program history.
+During his two seasons at Liberty, Dailey has helped continue a recent trend of developing some of the best quarterbacks in program history.